Therapy and Coaching

 Sessions are offered online only.

 Sessions are £100 for a 50-minute session, payable by bank transfer.
-I also accept Access to Work funding where applicable.

 I offer a free 20-minute introductory call if you would like to ask questions or explore whether we might be a good fit.

-Therapy and Coaching FAQs
+Therapy and coaching FAQs

 -